 The wall underlay must be restrained from bulging into the drained cavity by applying polypropylene tape at 300 mm centres or additional battens.
-Nogs/Dwangs shall be at max.
-400 mm centres as required by E2/AS1 paragraph 9.1.7.1 and Table 23.

 Cavity closer/vermin proofing must be in accordance with E2/AS1 9.1.8.3 and Figure 66.
 Cavity closer/vermin-proofing must be installed at the base of all walls, open horizontal (or raking) junctions and over openings (windows, meters etc).
 Length and width of cavity closer/vermin-proofing applied must suit the cavity.
 Openings in cavity closer/vermin-proofing must be clear and unobstructed.